17 Jobs Working With Children

 Satisfaction is something that we all want from our jobs.
 Working with children offers the potential to find exactly that, especially if you love kids.
 And there are plenty of possibilities.
 When it comes to careers involving children, the variety is wider than ever.

 After all, in 2018, America was already home to 73.4 million young people under 18.
-And by 2050, that number could rise by an additional 4.8 million, according to a 2019 report by the Federal Interagency Forum on Child and Family Statistics.
-Plus, just think of the extra support that kids require in comparison to adults.
+And by 2050, that number could rise by an additional 4.8 million, according to a 2019 Federal Interagency Forum on Child and Family Statistics report.
+Plus, just think of the extra support kids require compared to adults.
 They are in the earliest stages of their development.
-So each child relies on a diverse assortment of adult professionals—either directly or indirectly.
+So, each child relies on a diverse assortment of adult professionals—either directly or indirectly.

 That's why many jobs involving children are in career fields with strong demand and good employment prospects.
 And many of them allow people to benefit from their day-to-day work with kids in other significant ways.
 In fact, they often have unique advantages.